patriciorodriguezOT/TA-Nebraska/Readme.md

 Download and Install Katalon Studio. https://web-api.katalon.com/download/

-Once Katalon Studio is installed, open it and login with your Katalo user account.
+Once Katalon Studio is installed, open it and login with your Katalon user account.

-Clone the TA-Nebraska project repocitory on your desktop from https://github.com/patriciorodriguezOT/TA-Nebraska.
-The branch ta-main is the one which contains the test cases executed.
+Clone the TA-Nebraska project repository on your desktop from https://github.com/patriciorodriguezOT/TA-Nebraska.
+The branch ta-main is the one that contains the test cases executed.
 This is the most important one and it should be stable.
-The branch ta-develp is which receives the new test cases or updates.
-Once it is stable, it is marged to ta-main.
+The branch ta-develop is which receives the new test cases or updates.
+Once it is stable, it is merged to ta-main.

 Make sure that libraries "javax.mail-1.6.2.jar" and "ashot-1.5.4.jar" are on the Drivers folder of the project.
 They are used for checking emails received and comparing images.